How to Bake Banana Bread Without a Loaf Pan

 Here are some options.

 First off, you can bake banana bread in muffin tins.
-While banana bread is great as a loaf, it is even more perfect as a muffin!
+While banana bread is great as a loaf, it is even better as a muffin!
 The batter bakes faster in muffin tins and when cooked, everyone would have their own “slice” in the form of a muffin.

 Scoop the batter into a muffin tin and bake it in the oven for the required time.
 You will end up with delicious banana bread muffins.